joelparkerhenderson/demo-fastmail-api-jmap/README.md

 }
 ```

+The account id above is u00000000.
+This demo will use that account id in our examples.

+Various JMAP companies  use different account id formats:

+* Fastmail account ids start with "u" for user, then have 8 hexadecimal lowercase digits.

+* Stalw.art IDs are much shorter, like "bla1" or "3bla."

+* Apache James uses full GUIDs.

 For convenience, you can export the account id to your shell, such as:

 ```sh
 export account_id="u00000000"
 ```

-Many of the Fastmail API JMAP methods will need the account id parameter.
+Many of JMAP methods need the account id parameter.

 ## What is a typical JMAP request?